sioquim/markdown-cv/index.md

 - Used NextJS to for client-side and server-side rendering with serverless endpoints for authentication and user management.
 Implemented service-workers for a better offline experience and PWA.

-- Created a component, pattern, and utilities library stored in a repository so applications can share their UI and data layers.
+- Created a component, pattern, and utility libraries stored in a repository so applications can share their UI and data layers.

 - Used Gitlab pipelines for CI/CD and deploy Frontend monorepos to Vercel as a separate project.